Pacific National University: Information technology

+The journal Information Science and Control Systems is published with the assistance of PNU scientists.
 In October 2009, the analytical survey “Apply of Automated Control Systems to Institutions of Higher Professional Education activities in Russian Federation” was prepared in the State Institute of Information Technologies and Telecommunications "Informika" on the basis of research of automated control systems (ACS) in 673 Russian state and municipal institutions of higher education.

 Pacific National University became one of the 55 best Russian institutions of higher education that received the highest scores in all examined ACS areas.